-Chemistry and Context
+Teaching Chemistry in Context

 Three months, or even one month prior to our last session, discussing that gallium could dissolve in water would have probably bored my student.
 However, learning that a gallium spoon in the presence of water could “disappear” engendered the perfect vehicle to learn: sincere curiosity.